MoeBuTa/moebuta.github.io/_posts/2024/01/2024-01-17-pte-preparation-DI-and-RL.md

 ---
-title: "PTE Preparation-DI-and-RL"
+title: "PTE Preparation: DI and RL"
 tags: PTE
 categories: Other
 ---

-## DI
+## Describe Image

 T S:
  - **The** following picture **shows** the information about ___.